 |

-Click any of the following troop positions to see the duties in detail.
+Click any of the following troop positions below to see the duties in detail.

 PATROL POSITIONS: